-Britney Spears’ Topless Pic With Marilyn Monroe Grips Instagram, Fans Convinced Of Reincarnation
+Britney Spears’ Topless Rendering With Marilyn Monroe Grips Instagram, Fans Marvel At Similarity

 “I’ve always thought they looked so much alike, especially the younger pictures of Marilyn,” another responded.

-While not all comments seemed in agreement, other areas of the comments section were pointing towards the women being – as Britney had stated in her caption – related.
+While not all comments seemed in agreement, other areas of the comments section were pointing toward the women being – as Britney had stated in her caption – related.
 One fan put their thoughts into a lengthier caption.

-“So many similarities, beautiful kind souls, but so much damage has been done to them…”Hollywood if a place where they’ll pay you a thousand dollars for a kiss and fifty cents for your soul.” – Marilyn Monroe”
+“So many similarities, beautiful kind souls, but so much damage has been done to them…’Hollywood if a place where they’ll pay you a thousand dollars for a kiss and fifty cents for your soul.’ – Marilyn Monroe.”

 Elsewhere, users took to the comments section to probe the caption-mentioned innocence, with some fans not quite sure about the singer’s choice of words.
 Nonetheless, reactions mostly seemed to be positive.
 The update itself also proved popular, racking up over 79,000 likes in the space of one hour.
-The same time frame brought over 1,800 fans into the comments section.
+The same time frame brought over 1,800 fans to the comments section.

 Britney has 22.5 million Instagram followers.
-Her account is followed by celebrities including Ariana Grande, Priyanka Chopra, Miley Cyrus, plus America’s Got Talent judge Gabrielle Union.
+Her account is followed by celebrities including Ariana Grande, Priyanka Chopra, Miley Cyrus, and even America’s Got Talent judge Gabrielle Union.
 Fans wishing to see more of Britney should follow the singer’s Instagram.